ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* The consumer can start the exchange at any time
+* The consumer can start the exchange at any time.
-* The consumer can not request the next item if he has not yet processed the previous one
+* The consumer can not request the next item if he has not yet processed the previous one.
-* The consumer can stop the exchange at any time
+* The consumer can stop the exchange at any time.

 Cons:

-* The latency may not be optimal due to an incorrectly chosen pulling period (too long pulling period leads to high latency, too short pulling period wastes CPU and I/O resources)
+* The latency may not be optimal due to an incorrectly chosen pulling period (too long pulling period leads to high latency, too short pulling period wastes CPU and I/O resources).
-* The throughput is not optimal because it takes one requests/response to send each item
+* The throughput is not optimal because it takes one request/response to send each item.
-* The consumer can not determine if the producer is done emitting items
+* The consumer can not determine if the producer is done emitting items.

 When using the Iterator pattern that transmits items one at a time, latency and throughput are often unsatisfactory.
 To improve these parameters with minimal changes, the same Iterator pattern is often used, which transmits items in batches of fixed or variable size.